u0927156/teiko_technical_stp/readme.md

 ## Database Schema

 The database is organized into three main tables, projects, subjects, and samples.
 There are two tables that contain the relations between projects and subjects and subjects and samples respectively.

+There is also a view that combines all of these tables into something that essentially replicates the initial CSV file.
+This ensures the data is easy to use and we don't need to write joins all of the time.

 The idea behind this design is to follow table normalization rules to ensure as little information is repeated as possible.
 All subject level information is stored in the subjects table and all sample level information is stored in the samples table.
 This minimizes space requirements and scales well with this type of relational database.